BespokeDataLtd/steve-savery-profile/00_AboutMe.md

 - UK-based, remote, or EU opportunities considered

 Let’s connect if you need someone who can cut through complexity, design sustainable systems, and make meaningful change.

+---

+## 🧙‍♂️Personal

+I've been a keen motorcycle rider for over 15 years; Europe stole my heart years ago!
+I follow the climate crisis closely and have made many changes to my lifestyle with much more to do.